meganrashid/sqlite_to_analysis_app/README.md

 # sqlite_to_analysis_app
- This application takes data from a sqlite db and outputs results of query results, EDA and analysis to a markdown file.
+ This application takes data from a sqlite db and:
+ 1. outputs results of query results to Excel files
+ 2. Run EDA notebook
+ 3. Creates a Logistic Regression model based on Distilbert embeddings

 ## Overview
 This application reads data from a SQLite database, performs exploratory data analysis (EDA), develops a model, and outputs the results to a markdown file.